ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 :::info Add Installed Addons to Your Pipeline

-To add addons to your pipeline, include them in a bundle and assign a pipeline mode to the bundle.
+To add addons to your pipeline, [create a bundle](#create-a-bundle) and include or update the desired addons in it.
+Assign a pipeline mode to the bundle.
 More details about bundles and how to create them are in the next section.
 :::

 ## Bundles